Becoming You With Julie

 • Noodles: Use brown rice stir-fry noodles, pad thai noodles, soba noodles, ramen, spaghetti, or zucchini noodles for a light option.

-• Protein: Use crispy baked tofu, crispy glazed tofu, air fryer maple sriracha tofu, edamame, or tempeh.
+• Protein: Use crispy baked tofu, crispy sticky tofu, air fryer maple sriracha tofu, edamame, or tempeh.

 • Veggies & toppings: Add mango, pineapple, bean sprouts, or avocado.
 Top with crushed peanuts, chopped cashews, or sesame seeds.